dritter-sap/orientdb-jupyter/README.md

-# OrientDB Jupyter Demo Notebooks
+# OrientDB Jupyter Notebooks

+In this repository, we show how to use Jupyter notebooks to analyze data stored in OrientDB.

 ## Setup the demo environment